Ramo-Y/PersonalRecord/README.md

 TODO

 # Syncfusion
 Syncfusion components are used in this project, therefore a community license is required for each developer.
-Please make sure that you never commit your own license key.
+Please make sure that you never commit your license key.

 ## Get a community license
 You can apply for a community license here: https://www.syncfusion.com/sales/communitylicense

+# Development
+Please read the [development documentation](./DEVELOPMENT.md) if you would like to participate in the development.

 ## Contributors ✨